hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 title: Segmentation Model-Part III - Training deep learning segmentation models in Pytorch Lightning
 ---

-Continue Segmentation Model the series,this post we discoved how to train a segmentation model in Pytorch Lightning.
+Continue Segmentation Model the series; in this post, we discuss how to train a segmentation model in Pytorch Lightning.
 PyTorch Lightning is the deep learning framework for professional AI researchers and machine learning engineers who need maximal flexibility without sacrificing performance at scale.
 It is built on top of PyTorch.

-We still work with the Segmentation Problme (Nail Segmentation) and discover some useful tools for Pytorch Lightning.
-From this part, we will focus on Pytorch Platform.
-Then for the convenience, we recall some tasks of the previous post: Problem Description and Dataset, Data Preparation.
+We still work with the Segmentation Problem (Nail Segmentation) and discover some valuable tools for Pytorch Lightning.
+From this part, we will focus on the Pytorch Platform.
+Then for convenience, we recall some tasks of the previous post: Problem Description and Dataset, Data Preparation.
 ## 1. Problem Description and Dataset

-We want cover a nail semantic segmentation problem.
-For each image we want to detect the segmentation of the mail in the image.
+We want to cover a nail semantic segmentation problem.
+For each image, we want to detect the segmentation of the nail in the image.

 |                                                     Images                                                     |                                                     Masks                                                      |